Copyright 1994 - 2023 Bill's Bible Basics

 "Oh, but that's just for animals", you may retort.
 Well, not so fast.
 Somark Innovations notes that their new ID system, which relies upon a 100% biocompatible and chemically inert ink, would be perfect for marking soldiers going into battle.
 So obviously, they already have plans to move from animals, to people, which is exactly what Applied Digital Solutions did as well.
 Of course, if this invisible RFID ink works so well on soldiers, why stop there?
 Why not tag young children in case they become lost?
 Why not tattoo senior citizens who may suffer from Alzheimer's Disease?
 In fact, why don't we just go the whole nine yards and tag the whole world?
 Doesn't that sound just lovely?

 There was a time when the devilish Mark of the Beast system seemed so far away; but, not anymore.
 A very dark future is rushing up to greet us.
 How will you meet it?
 What will you do?
 Will you bow to political correctness and stand in line to sell your soul to Satan; or will you fear the Lord and resist, come what may?
 The choice is yours.

 With these thoughts I will bring this article to a close.
 I trust that you have enjoyed it, learned something from it, and I pray that it has been a blessing in your life.
-If you have an account with Facebook, Twitter, Google+, Tumblr, etc, I would really appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would really appreciate if you would take the time to click on the corresponding link that is found on this page.
 Thank you so very much!
 May God bless you abundantly!

 For additional information, you may want to refer to the list of reading resources below which were also mentioned in this article, or which contain topics which are related to this article.
 All of these articles are likewise located on the Bill's Bible Basics website: